This honey baked chicken is exceptionally juicy and flavorful. The tasty sauce is made with honey, butter, garlic, and mustard. It’s phenomenal!

 What to serve with honey baked chicken

-It’s a very versatile main dish that pairs well with lots of side dishes.
+This is a very versatile main dish that pairs well with lots of side dishes.
 A few of my favorite side dishes to serve with it are:

 What about leftovers?

 If you have leftovers, you can keep them in the fridge, in an airtight container, for 3-4 days.
 Reheat them in the microwave, covered, on 50% power.
+The leftovers don’t taste as good as the freshly prepared dish, but they are still very tasty.

 Never miss a recipe!